Vijay-M-Giri/cowin-vaccine-slots/README.md

 ## Steps

 - One sender email address and password is required
-- If you are using Gmail address then get app password.
+- If you are using Gmail address then get 'app password'.
 Follow the steps [here](https://support.google.com/accounts/answer/185833?hl=en).
 For others, the password of the email account may suffice.
 - Set the above password as environment variable
   - `$> MAIL_PASSWORD=<your password>`
   - `$> export MAIL_PASSWORD`